-I am an award-winning author and international correspondent for the New York Times, where I am the paper’s Jerusalem bureau chief.
-I have reported from more than 40 countries, and was previously based in Cairo, Istanbul and Berlin.
+I am an author and international correspondent for the New York Times, where I run our Jerusalem bureau.
+I have reported from more than 50 countries and territories, and was previously based in Cairo, Istanbul and Berlin.

 I am the author of two books, and I’ve lectured on migration at the universities of Harvard, Oxford and Cambridge.
 I am a former British foreign correspondent of the year.